maniospas/pygrank/docs/generated/measures.md

 <br><b class="parameters">Parameters</b>

  * *known_scores:* The desired graph signal outcomes.
  * *exclude:* Optional.
-An iterable (e.g. list, map, networkx graph, graph signal) whose items/keys are traversed to determine which nodes to ommit from the evaluation, for example because they were used for training.
+An iterable (e.g. list, map, networkx graph, graph signal) whose items/keys are traversed to determine which nodes to omit from the evaluation, for example because they were used for training.
 If None (default) the measure is evaluated on all graph nodes.
 You can safely set the `self.exclude` property at any time to alter this original value.
 Prefer using this behavior to avoid overfitting measure assessments.
  * *known_scores:* The desired graph signal outcomes.
  * *exclude:* Optional.
-An iterable (e.g. list, map, networkx graph, graph signal) whose items/keys are traversed to determine which nodes to ommit from the evaluation, for example because they were used for training.
+An iterable (e.g. list, map, networkx graph, graph signal) whose items/keys are traversed to determine which nodes to omit from the evaluation, for example because they were used for training.
 If None (default) the measure is evaluated on all graph nodes.
 You can safely set the `self.exclude` property at any time to alter this original value.
 Prefer using this behavior to avoid overfitting measure assessments.
 ## <span class="component">Conductance</span>
 <b class="parameters">Extends</b><br> *Unsupervised*<br><b class="parameters">About</b><br>
 Graph conductance (information flow) of scores.